Finding Statistically Significant Interactions between Continuous Features: Experiments

+In comparison with the median-based binarization method (plotted in blue), C-Tarone (plotted in red) has a clear advantage regarding the precision, which is several orders of magnitude higher than the binarization method in every case.
+This is why binarization method cannot distinguish correlated and uncorrelated combinations as we discussed in Introduction and illustrated in Figure~\ref{figure:example}, resulting in including uncorrelated features into significant combinations.
+Although recall is competitive across various $N$ and $d$, in all cases, the F-measure of C-Tarone are higher than those of the median-based binarization method.
+In both methods, precision drops when the sample size $N$ becomes large: As we gain more and more statistical power for larger $N$, many feature combinations, even those with very small dependence to the class labels and not used in the decision tree, tend to reach statistical significance.

-Our approach is also constantly faster than the binarization approach on all datasets, as can be seen in Figure 3 (bottom row).
-To summarize, we observe that our proposal improves over the competing binarization approach in terms of runtime and precision and recall in detecting truly significant feature combinations.
+Although the algorithm LCM (itemset mining) used in the binarization approach is highly optimized with respect to the efficiency, C-Tarone is competitive with it on all datasets, as can be seen in Figure~\ref{figure:synth_all} (bottom row).
+To summarize, we observe that C-Tarone improves over the competing binarization approach in terms of the F-measure in detecting higher quality feature combinations in classification.